 Most commonly a pale blue color, they can also be colored with bits of silver or be a combination of black, blue and white.
 Swedish Blue ducks are known for their calm, docile personality.
 They are a medium sized, hardy duck that lays 250-325 eggs per year.
 This breed is known to go “broody” and sit on a clutch of eggs.

-Of all the breeds I’ve owned, they are the quietest of the bunch.
+Of all the breeds I’ve owned, this is the quietest duck breed of the bunch.
 They’re also very friendly.
 These ducks are generally calm and happy as long as they have plenty of water.
 Known for being great layers, they lay six eggs a week pretty consistently, even throughout harsh winters.
-[More on keeping ducks in harsh climates here.]

-For the maximum entertainment value, consider the Crested duck.
-These are the breeds you will see at 4-H county fairs with the tuft of feathers at the top of their heads.
-They are more vocal than other breeds; their simple beauty more than makes up for that, though.
+For maximum entertainment value, consider the Crested duck.
+These are the duck breeds you will see at 4-H county fairs with the tuft of feathers at the top of their heads.
+They are more vocal than other breeds; if you’re looking for a quiet duck breed, this isn’t it.
+Their simple beauty more than makes up for that, though.

 These are just three of my personal favorite duck breeds that we have raised throughout the years.
 Each of them are special in their own way, with pros and cons.

-What are some breeds you have considered?
+What are some duck breeds you have considered?